SalvationDevelopment/Salvation-Development-Charter/README.md

 Notes from the development room.
 Explains the company culture, must see and read.

+**General**
+- People are the most important asset.
+- Be honest, with your coworkers and self.
+- Make the right thing to do the easiest thing to do.
+- **Solve problems by fixing the environment that allowed them to occur.**
+- It doesn't matter when or how much you work, only that your peers trust you and feel like you are contributing.
+- Document everything.
+- Dont hire people, people will hire themselves.
+- If you work in the dark and by yourself, you are working for nothing.
+- Unicorns, unicorns everywhere.

+**Generalization of the Personnel**
+A collection of the top to middle socially adjusted mildly depressed YGO Players world wide.
+They are dicks, perverted, spastic, nerdy, anxious, akward, patient, helpful, innovative, and conserned with the mental well being and happiness of those around them.
+They possess great problem solving and communication skills.
+They are passionate about Yu-Gi-Oh! and connecting with others.

 **Articles**
 * [System justification](http://en.m.wikipedia.org/wiki/System_justification)
 * [Wicked problem](http://en.wikipedia.org/wiki/Wicked_problem)